chb/smart-docs/updates/smart_0.5/index.md

 See our [Introduction to JSON-LD](/howto/intro_to_jsonld/) for details.

+Also, the JavaScript client now has a fail callback handler that can be used to process a callback in the event that the app is launched outside the context of a SMART container.
+Your app could, for instance, decide to provide directions ot the user about launching from  within a container or switch to an alternative mode if that happens.

+### Code pattern:
+{% highlight javascript %}
+SMART.ready(function () {
+    // Fetch SMART data and do work
+}).fail(function () {
+    // App launched outside a container
+});
+{% endhighlight %}

 ## Container Manifest API

 We've consolidated the `/version` and `/capabilities` API calls at a common